Years ago, I had the chance to do the famed Mt Pulag hike which is one of the best weekend getaways from Manila… and boy, it was amazing!

 » What to Bring

-For this trip, we decided to go with a tour company called Travel Factor.
-With their guidance, we were told to bring the following…
+With our tour company’s guidance, we were told to bring the following…

 - Sleeping Bags and Sleeping Mat